mirzask/cards/content/Valvular Disorders/Aortic Stenosis.md

 $$
 ## Treadmill exercise testing

-- If the patient is <u>asymptomatic</u>, then assess with a simple treadmill exercise test.
+- If the patient is <u>asymptomatic</u> with severe AS (stage C1), then assess with a simple treadmill exercise test.
+	- If s/he develops Sx with exercise testing, then Class 1 indication for aortic valve replacement (AVR)
+	- if s/he is noted to have decreased exercise tolerance (normalized for age/sex) *or* a fall in systolic BP >10 mm Hg from baseline to peak exercise, AVR would be reasonable (Class 2a)
 - "In a subset of asymptomatic patients with severe AS, exercise testing can provide additional diagnostic and prognostic information, but it should not be performed in symptomatic patients with severe AS." [^2020-accaha]

 ## [[Dobutamine Stress Echocardiography]] in [[Aortic Stenosis#Low-flow, Low-gradient AS|low-flow, low-gradient AS]]